 There has been some debate regarding when and where espresso was invented, so we’re here to clear the air.
 Because coffee was imported to Italy during the Renaissance, it was already well-liked by a large number of Italians.

-In the early twentieth century, the espresso was created in Venice, Italy.
+In the early twentieth century, espresso was created in Venice, Italy.
 Luigi Bezzera, a businessman, devised the drink while experimenting with coffee to see how he could make his brew go quicker.

 He ran a manufacturing company in 1903, and it irritated him that brewing a cup of coffee would take so long.
 After some trial and error, he realized that increasing steam pressure to the machine not only reduced the brewing time but also made it considerably stronger.